 Things to Do

-1. Stand in all four states at the same time!
-Of course this is the number one thing to do, and the reason why you come here.
+Of course this is THE thing to do, the reason why you come here!
 People stand around and wait their turn to go and sit, stand, or make a wacky pose on top of the marker.
 There are signs around saying there’s a limit of 3 photos, which is a good thing if it gets crowded I’m sure, but when we were there, it wasn’t so we did take a few more than just 3.
 No one seemed to mind and those around were respectful of giving everybody a turn.

 And…that’s about it!
-There’s not much to do here overall.
 You can make this a quick 1 hour stop or less if you wanted to.
 And make sure you bring your own food if you’re really hungry, especially some water as it’s very sunny and can be hot!
 I felt it was an hour or two well spent on our road trip in between Monument Valley and driving to Mesa Verde National Park.